Boardroom coup: Rangers Football Club

 In May 2013, an attempt was made to threaten the position of the Rangers Football Club's chairman, Malcolm Murray.
 The club had gone into liquidation a year before but after an agreement was reached and the club was repurchased, their prospects began to improve and confidence amongst shareholders was raised.
 Despite a prosperous looking future, a group of these shareholders decided in May to have Murray removed with other senior members of the board.
 Fans and investors alike were uncertain of the exact financial state of the club since little information had been released since their liquidation.
 Therefore, tensions rose between the board and shareholders, despite directors trying to assure investors that the club was financially secure.
-The shareholders, who owned 6.1% of the business, then successfully managed to oust Murray of his position and employ Walter Smith, a previous manager of the club, who was appointed in his place.
+The shareholders, who owned 6.1% of the business, then successfully managed to oust Murray from his position and appointed Walter Smith, a previous manager of the club, in his place.